Passive Investor Resources

 - Equity Investment

-a sophisticated investor is a person who is deemed to have sufficient investing experience and knowledge to weigh the risks and merits of an investment opportunity
+A sophisticated investor is a person who is deemed to have sufficient investing experience and knowledge to weigh the risks and merits of an investment opportunity.

-the general partner is an owner of a partnership who has unlimited liability.
+The general partner (GP) is an owner of a partnership who has unlimited liability.
 A general partner is also usually a managing partner and active in the day-to-day operations of the business.
 In apartment syndications, the GP is also referred to as the sponsor or syndicator.
 The GP is responsible for managing the entire apartment project.

-capital expenditures are the funds used by a company to acquire, upgrade and maintain an apartment community.
+Capital expenditures, typically referred to as CapEx, are the funds used by a company to acquire, upgrade and maintain an apartment community.
 An expense is considered to be a capital expenditure when it improves the useful life of an apartment and is capitalized – spreading the cost of the expenditure over the useful life of the asset.

-- Capital Expenditures include both interior and exterior renovations
+Capital expenditures include both interior and exterior renovations.

-- Examples of exterior capex are repairing or replacing a parking lot, repairing or replacing a roof, repairing, replacing or installing balconies or patios, installing carports, large landscaping projects, rebranding the community, new paint, new siding, repairing or replacing HVAC, and renovating a clubhouse
+Examples of exterior CapEx are repairing or replacing a parking lot, repairing or replacing a roof, repairing, replacing or installing balconies or patios, installing carports, large landscaping projects, rebranding the community, new paint, new siding, repairing or replacing HVAC and renovating a clubhouse.

-- Examples of interior capex are new cabinetry, new countertops, new appliances, new flooring, installing fireplaces, opening up or enclosing a kitchen, new light fixtures, interior paint, plumbing projects, new blinds and new hardware (i.e. door knobs, cabinet handles, outlet covers, faucets, etc.)
+Examples of interior CapEx are new cabinetry, new countertops, new appliances, new flooring, installing fireplaces, opening up or enclosing a kitchen, new light fixtures, interior paint, plumbing projects, new blinds and new hardware (i.e. door knobs, cabinet handles, outlet covers, faucets, etc.).

-debt service is the annual mortgage paid to the lender, which includes principal and interest.
+Debt service is the annual mortgage paid to the lender, which includes principal and interest.
 Principal is the original sum lent and the interest is the charge for the privilege of borrowing the principal amount.

-- Example: a 24-month $11,505,500 loan with 5.28% interest amortized over 30 years results in a debt service of $60,977 per month.
+For example, a 24-month $11,505,500 loan with 5.28% interest amortized over 30 years results in a debt service of $60,977 per month.

-- Example: an apartment community with a NOI of $742,245 that was purchased for $12,200,000 has a cap rate of 6.1%.
+For example, a 216-unit apartment community with a NOI of $742,245 that was purchased for $12,200,000 has a cap rate of 6.1%.

-price per unit is the cost of purchasing an apartment community based on the purchase price and the number of units.
+Price per unit is the cost of purchasing an apartment community based on the purchase price and the number of units.
 The price (or cost) per unit is calculated by dividing the purchase price by the number of units.

 |Total Operating Expense||$1,137,424|